 To Buy Or Not To Buy: The Benefits Of GPS Running Watches

 Running is one of the most basic physical actions we can perform.
-Yet when you really get into running as a sport, exercise, hobby, or whatever if means to you, this seemingly simple action turns out to have a lot of intricacies.
-From the shoes you wear to the surface you run on to how you pace your run, there’s a lot to think about.
+Yet when you get into running as a sport, exercise, hobby, or whatever it means to you, this seemingly simple action turns out to have a lot of intricacies.
+There’s a lot to think about, from the shoes you wear to the surface you run on to how you pace your run.

 GPS watches have a lot going for them.
-While some are fairly expensive, for the serious runner, it can be a smart investment.
+While some are pretty expensive, for the serious runner, it can be a wise investment.
 However, before you spend the money, you should make sure you know what you’re looking for.

-Finding the watch that’s right for you just takes some looking around.
-Some have stronger GPS receivers that are uninterrupted even in areas where signals are generally harder to receive.
+Finding the watch that’s right for you takes some looking around.
+Some have more robust GPS receivers that are uninterrupted even in areas where signals are generally harder to receive.
 If you’re a trail runner, this is important for you.

-Some watches come with foot-mounted monitors that communicate with the watch, helping to record everything from how far you’ve gone to how long your strides are.
-This is good for advanced runners who really take interest in details like that.
+Some watches come with foot-mounted monitors that communicate with the clock, helping to record everything from how far you’ve gone to how long your strides are.
+This is good for advanced runners who take an interest in details like that.

 And finally, size and appearance.
-Some GPS running watches have clearer screens or more comfortable bands than others.
-While features are important, you want to make sure you have a watch that is easy to wear, otherwise, you won’t enjoy taking advantage of those features you paid for.
+Some GPS running watches have more precise screens or more comfortable bands than others.
+While features are important, you want to make sure you have an easy look to wear.
+Otherwise, you won’t enjoy taking advantage of those features you paid for.

 Integrating GPS Running Watches Into Your Workout

-If you’re running for distance, a watch with GPS can keep track for you how far you’ve gone.
-No more measuring out a run or keeping track of mile markers.
-Using a GPS receiver directly in the watch (often in conjunction with a foot-mounted device, as well), a watch can instantly display how far you’ve gone.
+If you’re running for a distance, a watch with GPS can keep track of you how far you’ve gone—no more measuring out a run or keeping track of mile markers.
+Using a GPS receiver directly in the watch (often in conjunction with a foot-mounted device, as well), a look can instantly display how far you’ve gone.

 Many runners run for speed.
-Normally, you’d calculate how far you ran and how long it took to determine your average speed.
-But that speed fluctuates depending on incline, how long you’ve been running, etc.
+Usually, you’d calculate how far you ran and how long it took to determine your average rate.
+But that speed fluctuates depending on an incline, how long you’ve been running, etc.

 GPS watches can use GPS information to keep track of how your speed varies across your run.
-Some can even calculate changes in elevation, and therefore give you reports on when you were running uphill, and how that impacted your speed.
+Some can even calculate elevation changes and therefore give you reports on when you were running uphill and how that impacted your rate.

-Firstly, heart rate monitoring is useful for beginning runners whose goal is to run a certain length of time each day, and to keep their heart rate in a certain zone.
+Firstly, heart rate monitoring is helpful for beginning runners whose goal is to run a certain length of time each day and keep their heart rate in a particular zone.
 With instant feedback on how your heart is doing, you can make sure you’re working hard enough to improve heart strength, but not so hard to be putting yourself in danger.

-With GPS running watches that monitor heart rate and also keep track of changes in elevation, you can see how your body responds to changes in your course.
-You can see how your heart rate changes on a certain incline, and then see how regular running changes that response as you build strength over time.
+With GPS running watches that monitor heart rate and keep track of elevation changes, you can see how your body responds to changes in your course.
+You can see how your heart rate changes on a specific incline and then see how regular running changes that response as you build strength over time.

 What Accessories Come With GPS Running Watches?

-While there are several brands that generally dominate the running watch market, there is no single such watch that is right for everyone.
-Even between the major manufacturers who specialize in GPS running watches (Garmin, Polar, Suunto, and Timex, to name a few), there are many different models to choose from.
+While several brands generally dominate the running watch market, no single such watch is suitable for everyone.
+There are many different models to choose from, even between the major manufacturers who specialize in GPS running watches (Garmin, Polar, Suunto, and Timex, to name a few).

 Accessories might make the difference in the watch you ultimately choose.
 Besides looking at the various features presented by different watches, you’ll want to keep an eye out for what sorts of accessories they come with.

-In terms of charging and syncing with your computer, GPS running watches have different ways of syncing with your computer, as well as charging.
-From USB connection charging docs to wireless transmitters, see what’s compatible with your computer before purchasing the watch itself.
+In terms of charging and syncing with your computer, GPS running watches have different ways of syncing with your computer and setting.
+From USB connection setting docs to wireless transmitters, see what’s compatible with your computer before purchasing the watch itself.

-Shoe pods are a really popular accessory for running watches that utilize GPS technology.
-With a second device that attaches to your shoe (and connects wirelessly to the watch), you can measure not just distance and pace, but stride length as well.
+Shoe pods are a trendy accessory for running watches that utilize GPS technology.
+With a second device that attaches to your shoe (and connects wirelessly to the eye), you can measure not just distance and pace but also stride length.
 Useful for advanced runners.

-For runners looking for heart rate monitoring, many of these watches come with a wireless belt style monitor, which instantly transmits information straight to the watch’s display screen for easy reading.
+Many of these watches come with a wireless belt-style monitor for runners looking for heart rate monitoring, which instantly transmits information straight to the watch’s display screen for easy reading.

-Just like with girls running shoes, which come in a million different types and styles, there is no single watch that is right for everyone: and that ability to choose is a good thing.
-With different features and accessories available, the best way to select the GPS watch that’s right for you is to look at what you want and what the watch has to offer.
+Like girls running shoes, which come in a million different types and styles, there is no single watch that is right for everyone: and that ability to choose is a good thing.
+With additional features and accessories available, the best way to select the GPS watch that’s right for you is to look at what you want and what the watch has to offer.